jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Hive/Exercises/classwork.md

 4. Download the file `hive.tar.gz` from OLAT and unpack it.

-5. Go to the directory `employee` and create a table `employee` in Hive:
+5. Go to the directory `employee` and create a table `employee` in beeline:
 ```
-hive -f employee_table.hql
+!run employee_table.hql
 ```
 also remember to substitute `namenode` with `rpi0` in the hql file.